Berlin Blockade: Phase 1 (26 June – September 1948)

 By early July it was clear that the airlift would need to last longer than originally predicted, but a long-term airlift of this scale had never been attempted before.
-In Washington, there was concern over the strategy and Assistant Security of the Air Force Cornelius V. Whitney told the National Security Council on 17 July 1948 that "the Air Staff was firmly convinced the air operation is dommed to failure."
+In Washington, there was concern over the strategy and Assistant Secretary of the Air Force Cornelius Vanderbilt Whitney told the National Security Council on 17 July 1948 that "the Air Staff was firmly convinced the air operation is doomed to failure."